-My dissertation develops a phenomenological account of the structure of autotelic experience (i.e. intrinsically rewarding experience), particularly as exemplified in the so-called flow state, which is a state of absorption in effortless, spontaneous action.
+My dissertation develops a Husserl- and Merleau-Ponty-inspired phenomenological account of the structure of autotelic experience (i.e. intrinsically rewarding experience), particularly as exemplified in the so-called flow state, which is a state of absorption in effortless, spontaneous action.
 Flow is also a self-transcendent experience of oneness insofar as it involves a dissolution of the boundaries between the self, other agents and the world.
-My dissertation focuses on explicating the crucial roles played by altered self-experience, time-consciousness and norm-consciousness in constituting such experiences.
-My overarching goal is to provide a phenomenological account of the structure of autotelic states that explicates how they contribute to well-being and self-cultivation.
+My dissertation focuses on explicating the crucial roles played by altered self-, time- and norm-consciousness in constituting such experiences.

-My project aims to resolve these three issues by providing a phenomenological account of the invariant experiential structures that make possible flow.
-It describes the norm-governed temporal micro-structure of flow states, while also describing the alteration of self-experience and of our sense of agency that such states involve.
-In so doing, my account explains how such states, when iterated across time, can reshape our sense of self in order to make possible a deep-seated sense of well-being.
-My project ultimately demonstrates how a phenomenological approach can bolster the theoretical foundations of the positive psychology of flow.
-It shows how phenomenology can bring greater clarity and precision in our description of flow.
+My project ultimately strives to demonstrate how a phenomenological approach can bolster the theoretical foundations of the positive psychology of flow.
+My account shows how phenomenology can bring greater clarity and precision in our description of flow and in our interpretation of empirical data about it.
 This enables us to achieve a clearer understanding of how, when, and to what extent flow states can contribute to well-being.

 At the same time, my project strives to contribute to our understanding of what makes possible both our experience of agency and its enhancement over time.
 It does so by describing its difficult-to-articulate features of agency, such as pre-reflective, dynamically reconfigured bodily attunement with the environment.
 Such features escape the purview of currently influential accounts of agency, which tend to narrowly focus on the sense of control, effort, autonomy, and reflective deliberation.
 Flow, as a state in which the source of one’s agency is not an experience of autonomous control and effort, but is rather a sense of increased oneness and effortless attunement with the world, is an empirical counterexample to such accounts.